Weeks-UNC/shapemapper-txome/README.md

 the `--min-reads` parameter).
 An alternative filter requires a minimum estimated average read depth (controlled with the `--min-mean-coverage` parameter, and disabled by default).
-If enabled, this filter requires the `--fragment-length`
+If enabled, this filter requires the `--fragment-length` and `--fragment-sd` parameters.

 Kallisto discards read ID past the first whitespace char, so these scripts also adhere to that convention.

-### Limitations
+## Limitations

-All alignment information in input SAM/BAM files other than read sequence, basecall quality scores, and mapped target is discarded (that is, shapemapper performs a second alignment).
-This may change in the future, if shapemapper is adapted to accept SAM/BAM inputs directly.
+All alignment information in input SAM/BAM files other than read sequence, basecall quality scores, and mapped target is discarded (that is, `shapemapper` performs a second alignment).
+This may change in the future, if `shapemapper` is adapted to accept SAM/BAM inputs directly.

 The scripts provided here are not optimized to minimize disk usage.
 Expect output and intermediate files to have a total size 10-15x that of the